Hiking With Ben

 The Otways

 An evocative description of a journey along the full length of the Colac – Beech Forest – Crowes narrow gauge railway and back.
-These days much of the old line is now the Old Beechy Rail Trail.
+These days much of the former railway is now the Old Beechy Rail Trail.

 Tragedy in the Bush